jeniksv/PrusaConsole/README.md

 ### Getting started

 **Note:** The current codebase is optimized for execution on Ubuntu 22.04.
-It is important to mention that running the code on Windows is not supported due to the lack of dbus interface support in the Windows environment.
+It is important to mention that running the code on Windows is not supported due to the lack of D-BUS interface support in the Windows environment.

 Before the first run, install all required dependencies with: